 Kershaw (1-1) singled to left and Carl Crawford followed with a single to short right field that Matt Carpenter made a play on.
 However, instead of throwing Crawford out at first, the Cardinals' second baseman tried to throw out Kershaw at second and the throw sailed wide, allowing Kershaw to go to third and putting Crawford on second with no outs.

-Page 2 of 3 - After Mark Ellis popped out, Adrian Gonzalez was intentionally walked to load the bases.
+After Mark Ellis popped out, Adrian Gonzalez was intentionally walked to load the bases.
 That brought up Dodgers rookie phenom Yasiel Puig.
 Wacha struck Puig out, for the third time before setting down Juan Uribe on strikes to end the inning and the Dodgers' threat.

 "Well, I mean, it was a 1-0 ball game at that point in the sixth," Wacha said.
 "I got myself in a little jam there with the bases loaded and no outs and then one out there.